KrishnaBellamkonda/unsupervised-learning-notebook/README.md

 # unsupervised-learning-notebook

 ### Description
 *This notebook contains the implementation of many unsupervised algorithms - especially clustering algorithms.
-This notebook was heaviliy inspired and guided by *
+This notebook was heaviliy inspired and guided by GeÌron, Aureìlien's Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow.*

 ### Algorithms Used